jdisenso/qr-code-component/README.md

 Since I am working on a free account, I don't have access to the Figma and Sketch files.
 I opened up Photoshop and examined the elements to determine the intended sizes.
 After finding widths and border-radius, I was ready to get started with the other details laid out in the style guide.

 The second problem I needed to solve was the vertical alignment for all devices.
 I worked through a few Google and StackOverflow entries, but in the end I went to Devdocs.io to learn Flexbox.
-After understanding the layout parameters, I was able to engineer a solution with the addition of a height: 100vh on the .wrap div.
+After understanding the layout parameters, I was able to engineer a solution with the addition of a height on the .wrap div.

 Finally, I wanted to make sure the design looked good on mobile devices, so I added some padding to ensure the design would stay intact on devices smaller than 320 pixels.
 This caused me to measure the final project, which I found was wider than the original design.
 I solved this by subtracting the padding from the max-width.